 We will schedule an appointment to come out and inspect your attic.
 We give you a price to get the bats out (hand removal or one-way valve), to seal up the home so they cannot get back inside, and clean up any guano if necessary.
 If you say YES, we are prepared to start the process right then.

 Bat Exclusion is what our industry calls the process of sealing up a home so bats cannot get in… it is Bat-Proofing.
 Although we use the top of the line materials & implement the highest standards with our exclusion methods… we still have some of the lowest prices in our industry.
 Since no two homes are alike, no two exclusion proposals are the same price.
-We only use the highest quality animal-proof materials and devices, therefore, we are proudly able to offer a 10-YEAR WARRANTY ON OUR WORK with ZERO Annual Fees!
+We only use the highest quality animal-proof materials and devices, therefore, we are proudly able to offer a FREE 2-year warranty with optional LIFETIME renewal!

 Some species of bats, such as the Little Brown Bat, can eat 500 – 1000 mosquitoes in one (1) hour.
 So if we consider the night 8 hours, that can add up to 4000 – 8000 in a night.
 Even if you have bats excluded, since they are super territorial, they will still stay in your area but just not in your attic or home.